alan-platform/alan-platform.github.io/pages/tuts/getting-started.md

 }
 ```

 So, we've defined a 'Users' collection, where each key in the collection will serve as the "username" and there is a password they'll need to provide to log in.
 The default user interface will pick this up and present the login form next time you run the application.
+In this demo setup, it will inject a user 'root' with passworde 'welcome' by default, so you can login and add other users.

 ### Add some collections
 That should work, but our app lacks purpose right now.
 Why not build a little multi-user todo app (when not sure what to do, make a todo app right?).
 So, let's say our users are involved in projects and each project has stuff that needs to be done.